Lukas Kesch

 CTO and Entrepreneur

-I am the CTO, CAIO, and one of four Managing Directors of the German EduTech Startup SchulLV.
-On nights and weekends, I hack on various side projects to sharpen my saw and as a testground for new technology.
+I am the CTO and one of three Managing Directors of the German EdTech startup SchulLV.
+On nights and weekends, I hack on various side projects that help me sharpen my saw and serve as a testing ground for new technology.

-When I am not in front of my MacBook, I am exercising (Gym, Triathlon, Skiing), reading, or with my girlfriend, friends, or family.
+When I am not in front of my MacBook, I train for Ironman races, pump iron, read, or spend time with my girlfriend, friends, or family.

 My Endeavors